Merry Christmas, Drake & Josh: Plot

-After receiving several more tickets from Gilbert, the brothers find that he always wanted a live pet chimpanzee for Christmas when he was a child, but when he finally got one, it attacked and urinated on him before fleeing, causing him to hate Christmas ever since.
+After receiving several more tickets from Gilbert, the brothers learn from his mother that he always wanted a live pet chimpanzee for Christmas as a child, but when he finally got one, it attacked and urinated on him before fleeing, causing him to hate Christmas ever since.
 Drake and Josh then attempt to get the children into caroling, leading them to enter a Christmas parade Drake had shunned earlier.
 At the parade, Gilbert tricks Josh's co-worker Crazy Steve into loudly reminding them to keep their promise or else they'll be arrested; believing Drake and Josh were only being nice to avoid punishment, Mary Alice and her family leave, heartbroken.

-Still determined to keep their promise, Drake and Josh borrow Steve's woodchipper ("Sally") to make it snow in front of Mary Alice's house by putting ice in the machine.
-But they inadvertently shoot large chunks across the neighborhood causing great damage.
+Still determined to keep their promise, Drake and Josh borrow Steve's wood chipper ("Sally") to make it snow in front of Mary Alice's house by putting ice in the machine, but they inadvertently shoot large chunks across the neighborhood causing great damage.
 In trying to stop the machine, the brothers are knocked unconscious but are brought home by Gilbert, who was secretly gifted a nice chimpanzee by Josh and began to love Christmas again.

-The brothers enter the living room the next morning, where Mary Alice's family surprises them, having learned the truth from Gilbert.
+The brothers enter their living room the next morning, where Mary Alice's family surprises them, having learned the truth from Gilbert.
 Everyone votes "yes", and the charges against Drake and Josh are dropped.
-Bludge, dressed as Santa, comes down the chimney to deliver gifts to everyone, including a real Royal Smith oboe for Megan.
-Walter and Audrey return home from their vacation, which turned out to be at a small dilapidated hut that blew away in a tropical storm.
-Steve gets Sally to make snow using hard cheese, and everyone enjoys Christmas by playing in the "cheese snow".
+Bludge, dressed as Santa, comes down the chimney to deliver gifts to everyone, including a Smith Royal oboe for Megan, while Steve gets Sally to make snow using hard cheese.
+Walter and Audrey return home and everyone enjoys Christmas by playing in the "cheese snow".

 Cast

 From the TV show

 The show's vast majority of recurring characters returned for the special, all played by their original actors.
-Crazy Steve takes a more major role in this film, having a larger role in the film than Audrey or Walter.
+Crazy Steve takes a more major role in this film, having a larger role than Audrey or Walter.